 The Safe Drinking Water Act regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for asbestos, volatile organic compounds, radionuclides and synthetic organic compounds.
-Our system received monitoring waivers for synthetic organic compounds.
 Additional information relating to contaminants for which the system monitored but did not detect can be obtained by contacting the Authority Engineer.